For years, Rosemary Kennedy's story was kept secret after her lobotomy was botched, leaving her unable to walk or talk.

 After being reunited with her family, Rosemary Kennedy lived out the rest of her life in Saint Coletta’s, a residential care facility in Jefferson, Wisconsin, until her death in 2005.

 After this look at the story of the Rosemary Kennedy lobotomy, check out these photos of the Kennedy family like you’ve never seen them before.
-Then, take a look at these photos of the JFK assassination.
+Then, check out true story of the lobotomy of Frances Farmer, a once successful actress.